-To be eligible for regular admission you must:
+To be eligible for full admission you must:

-- 1. submit an official transcript of your bachelor's degree from an accredited institution showing a GPA of at least 2.5. - 2. submit official Graduate Record Examination (general test) scores. - 3. attain a score of 1300 points based on your undergraduate GPA x 200 + total of GRE verbal and quantitative scores. - 4. submit a copy of your teaching certificate (or Kentucky Statement of Eligibility). - 5. submit three letters of recommendation (forms can be found on the Office of Graduate Programs web page). - 6. have at least one year of teaching experience. - 7. submit a Professional Growth Plan signed by school supervisor.
+- Official on-line application to the Office of Graduate Programs as degree seeking graduate student for the Master's of Education: Teacher as Leader. - 2. submit an official transcript of your bachelor's degree from an accredited institution showing a GPA of at least 2.5. - 3 submit official Graduate Record Examination (general test) scores. - 4. attain a score of 1300 points based on your undergraduate GPA x 200 + total of GRE verbal and quantitative scores. - 5. submit a copy of your teaching certificate (or Kentucky Statement of Eligibility). - 6. submit three letters of recommendation (forms can be found on the Office of Graduate Programs web page). - 7. have at least one year of teaching experience. - 8. submit a Professional Growth Plan (PGP) signed by school supervisor.
+(Information concerning the Professional Growth Plan is available on the College of Education and Human Services Graduate Programs web page.)